Southport: 21st century

 Southport elected their first ever Labour MP in the 2024 general election.

 On 29 July 2024, three girls aged 6, 7 and 9 were murdered in a mass stabbing at a dance workshop on Hart Street, with eight children and two adults left injured.
 The next day a vigil was held for the victims.
-Later that evening, riots broke out and a mosque near Hart Street was attacked after social media posts spread incorrect rumours about an Islamist link to the murders.
+Later that evening, riots broke out and a mosque near Hart Street was attacked after Islamist link to the murders.
 Cars, including a police vehicle, were set on fire.
 More than fifty police officers were injured.
-Rioters travelled to Southport from other areas and included far-right supporters.
+Rioters travelled to Southport from other areas and included right-wing supporters.
 A shop was looted and members of the community came together to help the shopkeeper and clean up the streets.

 Following the murders, thousands attended vigils and laid floral tributes to the victims in Town Hall Gardens.
 In June 2025, the families of the three murdered girls visited Downing Street to show the prime minister plans for a regeneration of the Gardens.
 The prime minister pledged £5 million towards the project, with the Liverpool City Region Combined Authority and Sefton Council having both allocated £2.5 million towards it.